moonbitlang/moonbit-textbook/docs/08-queues.md

 }
 ```

-### Generic Version of Circular Queues
+### Generic Circular Queues

-A generic version of the `Queue` is also provided, allowing it to store any type of data, not just integers.
+Sometimes, we may want the elements in the queue to be of a type other than `Int`.
+With MoonBit's generic mechanism, we can easily define a generic version of the `Queue` struct.

 ```moonbit no-check
 struct Queue[T] {